 Have you ever been on duty – responsible for someone’s life – 168 hours a week, week in, week out?
 It is quite as dreadful as it sounds.
 You have have difficulty with everything: working, sleeping, socialising, existing.
 And, no, you don’t get used to it.
 Many – most – carers struggle with difficult daily conflicts between work and care, and an estimated one million have had to give up work or reduce their hours and lose much needed income.
 (And often a lot of freedom, companionship and self-esteem in the bargain).
 As money worries cause stress, its hardly surprising that a lot of carers are also suffering from anxiety and depression because of finances.

 And this level of stress and work often carries on year after year because carers are so tired they have no energy left to fight or even call for help.
-You can talk about sweatshops and slave labour, you are angered about unpaid interns, you sign petitions and boycott companies to improve third world working conditions and yet how many people in this country ever notice the army of unpaid unrecognised workers on their doorstep?
+You out there – you can talk about sweatshops and slave labour, you are angered about unpaid interns, you sign petitions and boycott companies to improve third world working conditions – and yet how many of you in this country ever notice the army of unpaid unrecognised workers on their doorstep?

 Until – periodically – a poor soul at the end of their tether takes some dreadful drastic step and jumps.

 So over the last 17 years, I have become pretty angry on behalf of myself, and all the hundreds of thousands of people like me.
 In a world where half the politicians maintain that if you pay peanuts you get monkeys and the other half want a fair day’s pay for a fair days’s work – but only for certain workers – we family carers have been stuck between a rock and a hard place.